Sarah Jayne Dunn: Hollyoaks

 On 3 November 2021, after her meeting with production, it was reported that Dunn had been "axed" from Hollyoaks.
 The reason given was that Dunn being active on OnlyFans was "not in line with its target audience"; the production team felt that they have a responsibility to younger viewers and stated that "the show does not allow any Hollyoaks cast members to be active on certain 18+ websites".
-In their statement, the team confirmed that they wanted Dunn to take down her OnlyFans account to continue portraying Mandy, but due to her decision to continue posting on the website, they made the decision to write Mandy out of the soap.
+In their statement, the team confirmed that they wanted Dunn to take down her OnlyFans account to continue playing Mandy, but due to her decision to continue posting on the website, they made the decision to write Mandy out of the soap.
 Viewers criticised the decision to axe Dunn and her character and stated that the soap are hypocritical due to formerly producing calendars showcasing the cast in similar photographs to Dunn's OnlyFans content.
 Fans stated that they would boycott the soap and started a petition to reinstate her job.
 Dunn thanked fans for the support and later voiced her disappointment in her sacking.
 In an interview, she said that she would miss the cast and crew members and that she expected more from the production team, particularly due to her years of experience on the programme.
+She also said the one good thing was that the way it ended she could never go back and told the Tis Yourself podcast: "I feel like I was able to shed that version of me and I was also able to be free."